 In sect.
-24.1 we derive the formulas for diffusion coefficients in a simple physical setting, the 2-dimensional periodic Lorentz gas.
-This system, however, is not the best one to illustrate the theory, due to its complicated symbolic dynamics.
-Therefore we apply the theory first to diffusion induced by a 1-dimensional maps in sect.
-24.2.
+25.1 we derive the formulas for diffusion coefficients in a simple physical setting, the 2-dimensional periodic Lorentz gas.
+This system, however, is not Figure 25.1: Deterministic diffusion in a finite horizon periodic Lorentz gas.
+(T. Schreiber) the best one to illustrate the theory, due to its complicated symbolic dynamics.
+Therefore we apply the theory first to diffusion induced by a 1-dimensional maps